mkuthan/mkuthan.github.io/_posts/2022-01-29-stream-processing-part1-apache-beam.md

 }
 ```

-* Accumulation mode is set to "ACCUMULATING_FIRED_PANES" instead of default "DISCARDING_FIRED_PANES"
+* Accumulation mode is set to `ACCUMULATING_FIRED_PANES` instead of default `DISCARDING_FIRED_PANES`
-* Result in late pane counts "foo" from both panes
+* Result in late pane counts `foo` from both panes
 * Be aware, accumulation means more resources utilized by the streaming framework

 ## Summary

 Are you interested how the aggregation is implemented actually?
-A few lines of code.
+A few lines of code, much less than tests code.
-But streaming pipelines are magnitude more complex to test than batch pipelines.
+Streaming pipelines are magnitude more complex to test than batch pipelines.
 You can inspect [full source code](https://github.com/mkuthan/example-streaming) to get the whole picture.

 ```scala